Viking602/docker_mirrors/README.md

 ```

 If Docker Hub credentials are not configured, the mirror will attempt to make anonymous requests, which may be subject to rate limits.

+### Advanced Request Handling

+The mirror includes optimized handling for various Docker registry requests:

+#### Blob Requests (Image Layers)

+- Automatic pre-authentication for Docker Hub blob requests
+- Proper handling of redirects with authentication preserved
+- Increased timeouts (5 minutes) for large blob downloads
+- Range requests to help with large blobs and network issues
+- Detailed logging of rate limit headers when 403 errors occur
+- Enhanced CDN fallback mechanism with multiple fallback options:
+  - Primary Cloudflare CDN
+  - Alternative registry.hub.docker.com CDN
+  - Alternative registry-cdn.docker.io CDN
+- Intelligent retry logic with exponential backoff
+- Multiple User-Agent rotation to avoid filtering
+- Last-resort direct download with optimized headers
+- Improved header management with Docker-client compatible headers
+- Automatic retry with authentication for 401 Unauthorized responses

+#### Manifest Requests (Image Metadata)

+- Automatic authentication for Docker Hub manifest requests
+- Fallback to Docker Hub API for manifest requests that return 403 Forbidden
+- Improved path handling for non-library repositories
+- Comprehensive Accept headers for all manifest formats

+If you encounter 403 Forbidden errors or timeouts when pulling images:

+1. Configure Docker Hub credentials as described above to avoid rate limits
+2. Check the mirror logs for rate limit information
+3. The mirror will automatically attempt to use multiple alternative sources:
+   - Multiple CDN fallbacks for blob requests with intelligent retry logic
+   - Docker Hub's API for manifest requests
+4. Consider using a caching proxy in front of the mirror for frequently accessed content
+5. If you're still experiencing issues, try pulling the image directly from Docker Hub first, then try through the mirror

 ## License